NikitaWeW/gvo/README.md

 ```
 *Note, that glad, glfw, etc. are just target names.*

+## Installing
+Gvo installs in `prefix/gvo` directory.
+It installs dependencies include directories in `prefix/gvo/include` directory, library files in `prefix/gvo/lib` directory.

-*if  you found any kind of bug / flaw please, do create github issue or maybe even a pr )*
+*if  you found any kind of bug / flaw or have questions please, do create github issue or maybe even a pr )*